Tree Works Permit

 • Schedule 8 - Lalbert Crescent Precinct

-• Heritage Overlay with specific tree controls.
+• Heritage Overlay with specific tree controls

 How to determine if a tree is significant

-The General Local Law applies to any damage, removal or pruning done to a significant tree and its Tree Protection Zone.
+The General Local Law (page 41) applies to any damage, removal or pruning done to a significant tree and its Tree Protection Zone.
 This is the area surrounding the tree's trunk that contains the roots.

 A tree or palm is considered significant if it meets the below following criteria.